Skatteetaten/boober/README.md

     }

   },
-  "secretVault": "test" //all secrets in the vault test are added as fields in a secret }
+  "secretVault": "test" //all secrets in the vault test are added as fields in a secret, "releseTo: : "prod" //when doing a deploy will not update imagestream but will share tag in docker registry.
+Imagestream listens to prod not version
+  "mount" : {
+      "mount-name" : {
+        "type" : "Secret", //"Secret or ConfigMap"
+        "existing" : true/false, //does the secret/configmap already exist in the cluster?
+        "path" : "/u01/volume/mount-name", //where the files are mounted "content": "any content", //content to put in configmap "secretVault" : "my-vault", //secret vault to use }
+  }
+}

 ```